Running ASP.NET Core Applications as a Subfolder Application

 Here's what a folder based Application looks like in the IIS Manager:

-Note that the folder mapping doesn't have to match a physical folder below the Web site - it can point to any location on disk.
-However, in most cases I put the actual site content into the relative folder for consistency in finding it later 😄.
+Note that the physical folder doesn't have to live in the matching parent site folder - it can point to any location on disk.
+However, in most cases I put the actual site content into the relative folder location in the parent Web site for consistency in finding it later 😄

 Make sure you use an identity (user) that matches the rights that you need for your application.
 My apps tend to have a few configuration related settings that get written out so I have to use an account that has some additional rights.